310mc/https-310mc.github.io-tl/source/_posts/scout/exhibition_in_a_blink.md

 {% endbubble %}

 {% bubble ElderlyArtist %}
 Yes.
-If you look at her expression… Well, I think you may have already guessed the reason, Sakuma-kun.
+Judging by your expression, Sakuma-kun… I think you may have already guessed the reason.
 {% endbubble %}

 {% bubble Rei %}